Lamu: In popular culture

 The song "Lamu" by Christian singer Michael W. Smith is inspired by the island.
-In the song, Smith refers to Lamu as "an island hideaway...the place we soon will be a rebirth from life's demise...where the world is still".
-The song is about running away from life's problems.
+Written by Amy Grant, Smith, and Wayne Kirkpatrick, it refers to Lamu as "an island hideaway ...the place we soon will be a rebirth from life's demise ...where the world is still."
+Described as melodically memorable, the song is about the emptiness of escapism.

 Lamu is the setting of Anthony Doerr's short story "The Shell Collector" from his collection of stories by the same name.

 Part of the events in the novel Our Wild Sex in Malindi (Chapters 14 and 15) by Andrei Gusev takes place in Lamu and on the neighboring Manda Island.

 Lamu is featured in Wilbur Smith's novel Monsoon.

+Lamu is also the setting of the protagonist in three chapters of the novel Blue Yarn by Carrie Classon.